ItsYeWolfie/javascript-concepts/README.md

 How do they differ?
 It's how they are stored in the computer's memory.

 If we recall from the previous chapters, the computer's memory is divided into two parts: the stack and the heap.
 The call stack is where the function calls are stored, and the heap is where the objects are stored.
-On the other hand, the primitive data types are stored in the stack, that means the primitive types are stored in the execution context in which they are declared.
+On the other hand, the primitive data types are stored in the stack, which means the primitive types are stored in the execution context in which they are declared.
 Let's find out how they differ.

 Primitive values example: